konstantinB1/billups-cc/README.md

 -   Enable github workflows for CI testing, and linting
 -   Refactor the client side code, it's a bit messy.
 -   Robust docker compose with guarantees that the migrations are done before the api server starts.
+-   Better monorepo support with either something like Turbo or nx